CCBR/METRO/README.md

 ### 3. Build Resources

-AAsap has a `build` sub command to create any required reference files for the `run` sub command.
+METRO has a `build` sub command to create any required reference files for the `run` sub command.
 The `build` sub command will generate a reference file containing the transcriptome (i.e. CDS region of each transcript) in FASTA format from a genomic FASTA file and an annotation in GTF format.
 The sequence of each transcript annotated in the GTF file will be reported in this transcripts FASTA file.
 This file can then be provided to the `--transcripts` option of the `run` sub command.
 When the `build` sub command is executed, the transcripts FASTA file (named _transcripts.fa_) will be generated in the defined output directory.

-It is important to note that when building reference files for AAsap, you should used the same genomic FASTA file and GTF file that was used to call and annotate your variants.
+It is important to note that when building reference files for METRO, you should used the same genomic FASTA file and GTF file that was used to call and annotate your variants.
 If a transcript is reported in the MAF file but cannot be found in the provided GTF file, a warning message will be produced to standard error.
 This warning message may indicate that the genomic FASTA and/or the GTF file you provided is not correct.

 #### 3.1 Build Synposis

-The `./aasap` executable is composed of several inter-related sub commands.
-Please see `./aasap -h` for all available options.
+The `./metro` executable is composed of several inter-related sub commands.
+Please see `./metro -h` for all available options.
 The synopsis for the `build` sub command   shows its parameters and their usage.
 Optional parameters are shown in square brackets.

 ```
-$ ./aasap build [-h] --ref-fa REF_FA \
+$ ./metro build [-h] --ref-fa REF_FA \
                 --ref-gtf REF_GTF \
                 --output  OUTPUT
 ```

-This part of the documentation describes options and concepts for the `./aasap build` sub command in more detail.
-With minimal configuration, the build sub command enables you to build reference file for the `./aasap run` sub command.
+This part of the documentation describes options and concepts for the `./metro build` sub command in more detail.
+With minimal configuration, the build sub command enables you to build reference file for the `./metro run` sub command.
 Buidling refernce file for the run sub command is fast and easy!
-In its most basic form, `./aasap build` only has _three required inputs_.
+In its most basic form, `./metro build` only has _three required inputs_.

 #### 3.2 Required Build Arguments